emina/rosette/README.md

 * The `rosette` language includes all of Racket.
-This places the burden on the programmer to decide whether a given Racket construct (which is not overriden by Rosette) is safe to use in a given context.
+This places the burden on the programmer to decide whether a given Racket construct (which is not overridden by Rosette) is safe to use in a given context.
   Rosette provides no guarantees or checks for programs that use unsafe constructs.
 In the best case, such a program will fail with an exception if a symbolic value flows to a construct that does not